image

 Operator

-Thank you.
-I would like to turn the floor over to Gary Smalley for closing remarks..
+There are no further questions at this time.
+I would like to turn the floor back over to Gary Smalley for closing comments..

 Gary Smalley Chief Executive Officer & Director